 Sprite is the leading Lemon and Lime soft drink worldwide, a younger offshoot of the Coca-Cola branch, Sprite has existed for over 50 years to date.

-Here are fourteen fresh, fast facts about everyone’s favourite Lymon fizzy-drink.
+Here are fourteen fresh, fast facts about everyone’s favorite Lymon fizzy-drink.

-- Sprite describe the flavour of their drink as lymon, a mixture of both lemon and lime, and this has since become one of their key marketing terms.
+Sprite describe the flavor of their drink as lymon, a mixture of both lemon and lime, and this has since become one of their key marketing terms.

 In the 1990’s, Sprite launched the ‘Jooky’ ad campaign, which poked fun at other soft drinks and their lack of authenticity and bandwagon-driven style of advertising, foremost among the competitive soft-drinks mocked was Pepsi.

 In 2000, graffiti artist Temper was hired by Sprite to create a limited edition design in celebration of the millennium that appeared on 100 million cans distributed across Europe.

 In 2004, Coca-Cola created Miles Thirst, a vinyl doll voiced by Reno Wilson (the voice of Frenzy, Mudflap and Brains from across the Transformers films) in order to exploit the hip-hop market to advertise their range of soft drinks.